Arshbir-singh/cisco-networking-labs/03-single-area-ospf/README.md

 show ip ospf interface brief
 ```

-Confirms which interfaces are enabled for OSPF, and their cost and neighbour count.
+Confirms which interfaces are enabled for OSPF, and their cost and neighbor count.

 ![OSPF Interface Verification](screenshots/ospf-interface-brief.png)